 Dogs don't break down theobromine in their digestive system the same way we do, which makes them sensitive to the effects of this chemical.
 As a general rule of thumb, the more cocoa solids in a chocolate product, the more theobromine there is, as it comes from cocoa beans.

 That said, theobromine in chocolate isn't the only risk for dogs.
-Chocolate is full of fat and sugar which can cause pancreatitis; fatal if left untreated.
+Chocolate is full of fat and sugar which can cause pancreatitis; a fatal condition if left untreated.

 Signs of chocolate poisoning in dogs